salesforce/lwc-rfcs/text/0112-server-runtime.md

 ## Scope

-LWC SSR support is a broad subject, this proposal only focusses on a subset of it.
+LWC SSR support is a broad subject, this proposal only focuses on a subset of it.
 This proposal covers the following topics:

 - How to evaluate the existing LWC engine module in a javascript context without DOM access.
 - What LWC APIs should be exposed in both environments.